jekymin8232/vitalguardai-com/README.md

 **For reference, even if you deposit $1 billion in Switzerland, they may not pay you interest — they may charge you fees instead.
 Why?
 Because Swiss vaults are trusted for their security.
 The newly rich try to save money and end up losing $10 billion to hacking, while the truly wealthy willingly pay a $100 million fee to protect $100 billion.**

 ### As AI advances, supply chain attacks will become easier and more frequent.
+**“El Dorado, the island of gold, is supply chain attacks.
+Black hat hackers will never overlook it.”**

 # The Great $100 "Fundamentals matter most"
 ### Strong fundamentals never break down, no matter how much time passes.